narangyawali/signupElogin/README.md

-you need to creat a database named student and a table named active with 6 columns id name email user phone passwd
+you need to create a database named student and a table named active with 6 columns id name email user phone passwd